voteyeshelium/helium-vote-proxies/README.md

 | image | A profile picture for the proxy.
 This will be displayed in the proxy discovery UI and in search.
 This should be a file path to the jpeg or png. |
 | description | A short description of the proxy.
 This will be displayed in the proxy discovery UI
 | detail | A filepath to a markdown file containing a more detailed biography of the proxy.
 This should describe voting philosophies, and any other relevant information to those choosing to delegate.
 This will be displayed in the proxy discovery UI
+| networks | An array of networks you participate in votes for

 ## Example